 Alpha as jerk/jock

-There’s considerable overlap here with what I’ve canvassed above; the “alpha cad” is a staple of red pill awareness, as is the attraction of women to dark triad personalities: psychopathy, narcissism and Machiavellianism.
+Defining alpha in terms of jerk/jock shares considerable overlap with what I’ve canvassed above; the “alpha cad” is a staple of red pill awareness, as is the attraction of women to dark triad personalities: psychopathy, narcissism and Machiavellianism.
 However, this understanding of alphaness permeates well beyond the manosphere, precisely because these attractions are so readily observed in day-to-day life.
 Since the term alpha has become part of popular awareness, and since sexual complementarity makes female attraction—more correctly: arousal—a major part of masculinity, alpha has come to be associated with certain kinds of personalities.

 The asshole jock getting the cheer-leader is a staple of popular culture.
 More recently, Twilight and Fifty Shades of Grey have illustrated in graphic financial terms the value of dark triad men in the psychology of women.
 At a more generic level, “alpha” is also associated with so-called type-A, aggressively ambitious personalities, which are not necessarily dark triad, but tend to embody similar attributes at a superficial level.
 And unfortunately, evangelicalism has had its share of type-A personalities AMOGing us all, trying to convince us that biblical masculinity is just being really aggressive about men’s failings.
 [You probably already know who I'm talking about; here’s a good example: Mark Driscoll Screaming How Dare You on YouTube.]
 Hence Tony Merida can observe, with better theology than grammar, that